The Four Color Theorem -- A New Simple Proof by Induction: Main Result

+{ Figures 4.1 to 4.4 are presented to get an idea of the structure of graphs $G-v$ and $G_1$ with $R_i$s and $v_i$s { with $d(v)$ = 5 and $1 \leq i \leq d(v)$}.
+See Figures 4.1 to 4.4.
+Figure 4.5 shows the contracted graph $G_2$ of $G-v$ corresponding to Fig. 4.4.
+See Figure 4.5.}

+\item[{\rm 3.}] In { any proper coloring of} $G-v$, color of $v_i$ should be different from the elements of $R_i$ and colors of $v_{i-1}$ and $v_{i+1}$.
+See Figures 4.4.

-\item[{\rm 3.}] Two adjacent $R_i$s, say $R_i$ and $R_{i+1}$ (Here, sets \textit{$R_i$ and $R_j$} are called {\textit adjacent sets} if and only if $v_i$ and $v_j$ are adjacent.) have at least one common number corresponding to the color of the vertex which is adjacent to both $v_i$ and $v_{i+1}$ in $G-v$ ($v_i$ and $v_{i+1}$ are also adjacent by triangulation.), subscript arithmetic modulo $d(v),$ $i$ = $1,2,\ldots,d(v).$ See Figure 2.
+\item[{\rm 4.}] Two adjacent $R_i$s, say $R_i$ and $R_{i+1}$, have at least one common element corresponding to the color of the vertex which is adjacent to both $v_i$ and $v_{i+1}$ in $G-v$ since $G$ is a maximal planar graph.
+See Figure 5.1.